datto/kafka-rebalance/README.md

 Automatically moves partition replicas across disks and brokers using the `kafka-reassign-partitions.sh` binary, to balance out disk usage and improve utilization.

+When providing bootstrap hosts, it's strongly recommended you use IPs rather than DNS names.
+This helps avoid any DNS resolution problems during connections to different systems (zk/kafka).

 # General program options

 ```